 In 1997 World Vision sent John Steward to Africa to support recovery in communities affected by the Rwandan genocide.
 For many years he mentored potential healers and peace builders to first change themselves and then invite others to recover and live differently.

-During this free public talk John will introduce his work and explain his passion for bringing to Australia some of the benefits gained from the re-humanizing of others in their recovery from troubled times.
+During this free public talk John will present a 40 minute video introducing his work and explaining his passion for bringing to Australia some of the benefits gained from the re-humanizing of others in their recovery from troubled times.
 He will share his experience of Rwanda as an incredible example of profound recovery from tragedy and disarray, restoring purpose and regaining some of what was lost.
-Drawing on some of the stories featured in his book, John will talk about how you work with people stuck in grief and loss, and hold them as they recover their humanity and find fresh dignity.
-There will be time for questions and discussion.
+Drawing on stories featured in his book, John will talk about how Rwandans worked with people stuck in grief and loss, and held them as they recovered their humanity and found fresh dignity.
+After the video, Dr Petrina Barson will conduct a live interview John and then there will be time for questions from the audience.

 The ‘To Live Well’ Course